Updated September 16, 2022

 - All users must be able to provide evidence of completed X-Ray Device Safety training.
 Users with HUIDs can access the Harvard Training Portal (https://www.ehs.harvard.edu/training), search for 'x-ray device safety' and do the X-Ray Device Safety training module.

-- All users must receive formal training from facility staff before independent microscope and ancillary equipment use is granted.
-Training is requested through PPMS (https://ppms.us/harvard-hms).***
+- All users must receive formal training or approval from facility staff before independent microscope and ancillary equipment use is granted.
+Training is requested through PPMS (https://ppms.us/harvard-hms).

 - Only the user who has been assigned time is allowed to operate the instrument during their session.

-- Users are not allowed to train anyone on equipment or allow them to use equipment under their supervision.
+- Users are not allowed to train anyone on equipment or allow them to use equipment under their supervision unless previously coordinated with a staff member.

-- Any equipment must be reserved ahead of time in PPMS and the use recorded in appropriate log books.
+- Any equipment must be reserved ahead of time in PPMS (https://ppms.us/harvard-hms) and the use recorded in appropriate log books as instructed by staff during training.

-- All instrumentation must be cared for as instructed during training.
+- All instrumentation must be cared for as instructed during training, referring to all updated protocols as posted in the facility or on the website (https://cryoem.hms.harvard.edu/).
 Abuse of any piece of equipment will result in loss of user privileges.

-- Problems involving any of the equipment must be reported to facility staff immediately.
+- Problems involving any of the equipment must be reported to facility staff immediately either verbally or by email (cryoEM@crystal.harvard.edu).
 Do not attempt to repair any equipment.
-Attempting to correct a malfunction and inadvertently damaging the microscopes can void our service agreement with the manufacturer.
-If an unresolved error causes termination of the session the user will not be billed for the remainder of the booked time.
+Attempting to correct a malfunction and inadvertently damaging the microscopes can void the facility’s service agreement with the manufacturer.
+If an unresolved error causes termination of the session, the user will not be billed for the remainder of the booked time.

 User Rules and Responsibilities

-- If users experience any problems while operating the instruments (Red error on user interface) they must inform a staff member.
-On the microscopes: stop operations, close the column valves, and contact the on-call staff member immediately (24-hour contact is posted).
+- If users experience any problems while operating the instruments, they must inform a staff member.
+On the microscopes: stop operations, close the column valves, and contact the staff (verbal or email cryoEM@crystal.harvard.edu).
 Users must not attempt to resolve the problem themselves unless specifically instructed by a staff member.

 - Users must treat the shared cryo-EM equipment with care (from tweezers to the microscopes).
 No instruments/tools/chemicals should be removed from the facility at any time.
 If any tools are missing or damaged, the user should report the problem to a staff member at the beginning of the user’s session.